A channel allows sending entities and messages to a specific set of clients.

 on connect, for every client:

-const channel = new nengi.Channel(nengiConfig) instance.addChannel(channel) channel.subscribe(client) client.privateChannel = channel client.myInventory = new Inventory() /* hypothetical */ client.privateChannel.addEntity(client.myInventory) // later in the game logic... client.myInventory.coins += 15 /* only the one client will receive this data */
+const channel = instance.createChannel() channel.subscribe(client) client.privateChannel = channel client.myInventory = new Inventory() /* hypothetical */ client.privateChannel.addEntity(client.myInventory) // later in the game logic... client.myInventory.coins += 15 /* only this one client will receive this data */

 Also remove entities, clients, and the whole channel when the player disconnects.
 It is worth noting that while the example above shows an inventory system, it isn't much of one.
 It would only ever consist of flat properties and values, not sophisticated item data.
 Sophisticated item data would need to be networked via messages instead.